-On November 10, 2014, Antero Midstream entered into a right of first offer agreement with Antero Resources, pursuant to which Antero Resources agreed, among other things and subject to certain exceptions, not to procure any processing or fractionation services with respect to its production (other than production from acreage subject to a pre-existing dedication or other third-party commitment) without first offering Antero Midstream the right to provide such services.
-On February 6, 2017, Antero Midstream amended and restated its right of first offer agreement with Antero Resources to, among other things, amend the list of dedications in the agreement to release to the Joint Venture its right to provide certain processing and fractionation services on 195,000 gross acres held by Antero Resources in Ritchie, Tyler and Wetzel Counties in West Virginia.
+Although Antero Midstream does not currently have any processing or NGLs fractionation, transportation or marketing infrastructure, Antero Midstream has entered into a right of first offer agreement with Antero Resources for gas processing services, pursuant to which Antero Resources has agreed, subject to certain exceptions, not to procure any gas processing or NGLs fractionation, transportation or marketing services with respect to its production (other than production from acreage subject to a pre-existing dedication or other thirdparty commitment) without first offering Antero Midstream the right to provide such services.

 Antero Resources' request for offer will describe the production that will be dedicated under the resulting agreement and the capacities of the facilities it desires and, if applicable, details of the facility Antero Resources has acquired or proposes to acquire.
 Antero Resources is permitted concurrently to seek offers from third parties for the same services on the same terms and conditions, but Antero Midstream has a right to match the fees offered by any third party.
-Antero Resources will only be permitted to obtain these services from third parties if Antero Midstream either does not make an offer or does not match a competing third-party offer.
-The process could result in Antero Resources obtaining certain of the required services from Antero Midstream and certain of the required services from a third party.
+Antero Resources will only be permitted to obtain these services from third parties if Antero Midstream either do not make an offer or do not match a competing third-party offer.
+The process could result in Antero Resources obtaining certain of the required services from Antero Midstream (for example, gas processing) and certain of such services (for example, NGLs fractionation and related services) from a third party.
 Antero Midstream's right of first offer does not apply to production that is subject to a pre existing dedication.
-The right of first offer agreement has an initial term of 20 years beginning on November 10, 2014 and is subject to automatic annual renewal after the initial term.
+The right of first offer agreement has an initial term of 20 years and are subject to automatic annual renewal after the initial term.